top of page

 Use a month-to-month lease

-Evictions are generally not necessary in the state of Ohio if renters sign a month to month lease.
-If the arrangement isn't working, we can simply choose to not rent to them anymore, as long as we gave them 30 days notice.
+Evictions are generally not necessary in Ohio if renters sign a month-to-month lease.
+If the arrangement isn't working, we can choose to not rent to them anymore, as long as we give them 30 days' notice.
 And vice-versa.

-An argument can be made for one year leases, but we were unwilling to hold renters accountable to the full year if they needed to move.
+An argument can be made for one-year leases, but we were unwilling to hold renters accountable for the full year if they needed to move.

 Purchase a property if you can get at least 1% in monthly rent for the purchase price